 After bonding over a shared love of film and music throughout high school, Australian duo Naysayer & Gilsun began producing and DJing together at the age of sixteen.

-Moving from sweaty house parties to even sweatier clubs, their attention shifted toward to new ventures: original music production and their live audiovisual show, NGTV.
+Moving from playing parties to clubs, their attention shifted toward to new ventures: original music production and their live audiovisual show, NGTV.
 NGTV relies less on instantly recognisable samples and more on aesthetic coherence.
 Electronic and dance music from across the spectrum meshes and interacts with remixes of dreamy, youthful and vibrant film sequences.

 French new wave obscurities, Hollywood blockbusters and deep electronic music play alongside each other in the name of a simple idea: different forms of media can elicit the same emotions.
 The pair’s obsession with high definition content and precision editing has created a visual experience that is totally immersive, where this idea can be played out in its ideal setting.